Oyekunle-Mark/ql_guard/README.md

 ### Headers

 `Content-Type` can be any of `application/json` or `application/xml`.
-The endpoint does not support other content type.
+The endpoint does not support other content types.

 `Api-Key` must be the same as the key set in the `.env` file for `API_KEY`